-IEPA reiterates that this restriction is necessary because the LCL would overestimate the unit's emissions and provide too many credits to a source.
+IEPA reiterated that this restriction is necessary because the LCL would overestimate the unit's emissions and provide too many credits to a source.
 PC 7 at 12.
-Accordingly, IEPA continues, the DQO or one of the other "standard" protocols must be used for those purposes.
-Id.

-IEPA interprets the first-notice language "Where capture efficiency testing is done . . ." to mean any past CE testing, not just CE testing specifically for the shutdown.
+IEPA interpreted the rule language "Where capture efficiency testing is done . . ." to mean any past CE testing, not just CE testing specifically for the shutdown.
 PC 7 at 11-12.
-In this way, IEPA points out, if a source tested at one point and then later decided to shut down, the source would not be required to do another test simply to determine emission credits, as long as the testing had not relied on the LCL.
+In this way, IEPA pointed out, if a source tested at one point and then later decided to shut down, the source would not be required to do another test simply to determine emission credits, as long as the testing had not relied on the LCL.
 Id. at 13.
 Additionally, according to IEPA, the source would not have to do further testing if it did not wish to take emission credits from its shutdown.
 Id. at 12.

-To further clarify the issue of CE testing and emission credits, IEPA and IERG propose adding the following Board note after Section 218.105(c)(2)(E):
+To further clarify the issue of CE testing and emission credits, the Board at second notice, as requested by IEPA and IERG, added a Board note after Section 218.105(c)(2)(E).
+The Board note appears in the final rules as follows, reflecting minor grammatical and capitalization changes at JCAR's request: